Upcoming Events

 Holy Hour for Men | Holy League

-5:30 am Adoration, confession, 6:30 am Mass, coffee and spiritual dialogue with Deacon Curtis at the Foley House.
+5:30 am Adoration, confession, 6:30 am Mass, coffee and spiritual dialogue with Fr.
+Felix and Deacon Curtis at the Foley House.

 Learn more at holyleague.com.